Use restore local to inspect production data safely on your machine, and restore production only for deliberate incident recovery.

 That command prompts locally, then shells out through Kamal to the backup accessory and runs:

-kamal-backup restore production latest --yes
+kamal-backup restore production latest --confirm-production-restore

 If you are already inside the accessory container, you can run the command directly there too.